 What you may self-diagnose as a horrible appearance-altering bump, could actually just be caused by a bit of skin irritation, or could even just be a little bit of swelling.

-If you do become extremely concerned that your tattoo isn’t healing as it should be however, then it’s always best to get in touch with your tattoo artist so they can give you their professional opinion on the situation.
+If you do become extremely concerned that your tattoo isn’t healing as it should be, however, then it’s always best to get in touch with your tattoo artist so they can give you their professional opinion on the situation.

-Raised Bumps On An Old Tattoo - What Could They Be?
+Raised Bumps On An Old Tattoo

-Old tattoos can begin to raise at certain points in their lifetime too.
+Old tattoos can begin to raise at certain points in their lifetime, too.
 This can also be for a variety of reasons, but usually, the raised bumps are a lot smaller and look more like pimples and rashes.

 Generally, when an older tattoo becomes bumpy and raised, it usually doesn’t turn out to be anything serious.
-If after 5-7 days the lumps and bumps haven’t gone down or are getting worse, it may be worth speaking to a doctor for their advice.
+If after 5-7 days the lumps and bumps haven’t gone down, or are getting worse, it may be worth speaking to a doctor for their advice.